 It’s the Nurx mission to make healthcare more accessible to as many people as possible, so we’re all super-happy to announce that we’ve launched our services in three more states: Wyoming, Louisiana, and Rhode Island.
 Now people in these states can connect with the caring and compassionate Nurx medical team to get birth control, prescription skincare, migraine treatment, herpes medication, PrEP, home testing and more.
-Already a leading telehealth provider in 32 other states and Washington, D.C., Nurx has delivered personalized care to more than 1 million patients.
+Already a leading telehealth provider in 32 other states, Nurx has delivered personalized care to more than 1 million patients.

 “We’re committed to providing people with the high-quality care they need and deserve, especially for treatments that can be difficult to access or health needs that are often tied to shame or judgment,” said Nurx CEO Varsha Rao.
 “As the pandemic has created more barriers to care, we are pleased to offer people in Wyoming, Louisiana and Rhode Island a better option from the comfort and convenience of their homes.”

 Patients can request care online, any time, no appointment required and connect with a Nurx medical provider licensed in their state.
 The medical provider then prescribes treatment or tests (if appropriate) and Nurx delivers medication or a test kit to the patient’s door, with automatic medication refills as needed.
 Unlike many telehealth providers, Nurx bills insurance for medication, and offers affordable out-of-pocket prices for those without insurance.
 Nurx patients have unlimited access to the medical team for one year, or for the length of their prescriptions.